Environment

 Training for environmental managers at plants around the world

-In Japan, Bridgestone classifies environmental education into general and specialized education and conducts employee training according to each employee’s position and job responsibilities.
-Globally, the Group provides training to enhance understanding of the Group's environmental activities and to develop employees as future leaders in environmental activities through e-learning etc. In addition, the Group conducts training for specialized employees involved in environmental activities, including new environmental manager training and internal environmental auditor training.
-It also conducts a survey after each training course with the aim of continuously improving the content of the training courses and enhancing the environmental education program.
+Globally, Bridgestone provides training to enhance understanding of its environmental activities and to develop employees as future leaders of environmental activities through e-learning and in other ways.
+In addition, Bridgestone conducts specialized training for employees involved in environmental activities, including new environmental manager training and internal environmental auditor training.
+It also conducts a survey after each training course with the aim of continuously improving the content of the training and enhancing the environmental education program.

 Factory production qualification system

-The Group has adopted a proprietary factory production qualification system based on the ISO 14001 standard to rapidly identify and minimize environmental risks at new factories and production lines.
+Bridgestone has adopted a proprietary factory production qualification system based on the ISO 14001 standard to rapidly identify and minimize environmental risks at new factories and production lines.

 Production qualification at a tire factory in Turkey